mtaquia/tf-aws-s3-mtaquia-module-ch01/README.md

 -----

-Modules Repo: Here we create the backend S3 for modules and workspacs and an example of creation S3 bucket using modules.
+Modules Repo: Here we create the backend S3 for modules and workspacs and 2 examples about creation S3 buckets using modules.